Having a skincare routine that works is not an easy task and here’s why.

 I personally use fragrance-free formulas that contain ceramides, hyaluronic acid, and organic glycerin, which are super gentle to my skin.

 Using a toner is not critical for your daily skincare routine.

 However, using a toner helps a lot if you suffer from dry skin with clogged pores.

 Back in the day, toners were used to balance out the skin’s pH and to cleanse further your skin.

 Nowadays, a good toner is designed to deliver vital nutrients to your skin, rather than cleanse.

 If you decide to use a toner, look for these ingredients in particular: hyaluronic acid, Vitamin C, Vitamin E, BHAs, AHAs, licorice root extract, and tea tree oil.

 Now, how do include toner in your skincare routine?

-Most of us are used to cotton pads to apply toner on our skin.
+Most of us use cotton pads to apply toner to the skin.